asyncapi/website/content/docs/getting-started/hello-world.md

 ## Conclusion

-We've seen how to define our simple Hello World app but, **how do we send a message to our Hello World application?**
+We've seen how to define our simple Hello World app but, **how do we publish a message from our Hello World application?**

 On the next chapter, you'll learn about the `servers` property.